ad-si/Transity/readme.md

 ## Plotting

-Per default all accounts are plotted.
+By default all accounts are plotted.
 To limit it to only a subsection use `awk` to filter the output.

 For example all transactions of Euro accounts: